fjolnir/Tranquil/Docs/Tranquil Spec.md

 	wait
 	break   \ Prematurely terminates a loop
-	skip    \ Skips to the end of the current iteration of a loop nil     \ Represents an empty value ('no' is a synonym) self    \ Available inside method blocks
+	skip    \ Skips to the end of the current iteration of a loop nil     \ Represents an empty value (`no` is a synonym) valid   \ Represents non-nilness, for use in cases where the actual object value is not of concern (`yes` is a synonym) self    \ Available inside method blocks
 	super   \ Available inside method blocks as a message receiver
-	        \ that calls methods as defined by the current class's superclass ...     \ Array of passed variadic arguments valid   \ Represents non-nilness, for use in cases where the actual object value is not of concern ('yes' is a synonym) nothing \ A constant representing 'nothingness' or 'absence of value'
+	        \ responds to messages as defined by the current class's superclass ...     \ Array of passed variadic arguments nothing \ A constant representing 'nothingness' or 'absence of value'

 	\ Built-in Operators